donpepe0/linuxlessons/_pages/process-utilization/en/process-threads.md

     - -        R+     0:00 -
 ```

-The processes are denoted with each PID and underneath the processes are their threads (denoted by a --).
+The processes are denoted with each PID and underneath the processes are their threads (denoted by a `-`).
 So you can see that the processes above are both single-threaded.

 ## Exercise

-Run the **ps m** command and see what processes you have running are multi-threaded.
+Run the `ps m` command and see what processes you have running are multi-threaded.

 ## Quiz Question